Madrisa Trail T54

 _DSC4517

-The Madrisa Trail T54 offers every trail running enthusiast what they are looking for and cannot find anywhere else.
-Jägglisch Horn, St. Antönier Joch and Rätschenhorn ensure that this is a true pearl of trail running.
+The Madrisa Trail T54 offers every trail running enthusiast what they are looking for and nowhere else can find.
+Jägglisch Horn, St. Antönier Joch, and Rätschenhorn ensure that it is a true gem of trail running.

 Fitness 6/6